aloistr/swisseph/readme.md

 available in Alois' public Dropbox area in folder 'long_ast' with this link

 https://www.dropbox.com/scl/fo/y3naz62gy6f6qfrhquu7u/h?rlkey=ejltdhb262zglm7eo6yfj2940&dl=0

+or from https://ephe.scryr.io/ephe2 the web space provided by Phillip McCabe

 The total volume was 11 Gb in September 2023.